 The Best Mountain Towns In Colorado Come In 9 Different Flavors

 Breckenridge is about a 90-minute drive from Denver and sits at the base of the Rocky Mountains’ Tenmile Range.

-Aspen has plenty of outdoor recreation year round.
+Aspen has plenty of outdoor recreation year-round.
 Known for its “high-end” lodging and restaurants, it’s not surprising to see celebrities walking the streets.

-Crested Butte is about a four hour drive from Denver and one of the best mountain towns in Colorado.
+Crested Butte is about a four-hour drive from Denver and one of the best mountain towns in Colorado.

 Outdoor enthusiasts love this town that is tucked away just north of the Gunnison National Park.
-A mountain bikers paradise Crested Butte is filled with trails and Nordic ski routes around town.
+A mountain bikers paradise, Crested Butte is filled with trails and Nordic ski routes around town.
 You can also go dog sledding through the Colorado mountains or spend your days fly fishing or golfing.
 With so many options, it stands out among the small towns in Colorado.

-Ouray is about a five and a half hour ride from Denver.
-These is a small airport in the neighboring town of Montrose for fly in options.
+Ouray is about a five-and-a-half-hour ride from Denver.
+There is a small airport in the neighboring town of Montrose for fly-in options.

-This town is sometimes called the Switzerland of America and if you ever go you’ll know why.
+This town is sometimes called the Switzerland of America and if you ever go, you’ll know why.

 Estes Park is home to the Rocky Mountain National Park.
 A breathtaking ride over Trail Ridge Road will bring you to Grand Lake and the west side of RMNP.

-Estes is well known for it’s elk herds and their bugling calls in the fall during mating season.
+Estes is well known for its elk herds and their bugling calls in the fall during mating season.

-Leadville is about a two hour ride from Denver.
+Leadville is about a two-hour ride from Denver.

 Be sure to bundle up if you visit Leadville in the winter.
 Temperatures have been known to drop as low as -31 degrees.
 While it can get cold, it’s still popular winter destination thanks to its hundreds of skiable acres and affordable lodging.

-Vail is about a two hour drive from Denver.
+Vail is about a two-hour drive from Denver.

 Set within White River National Forest, Vail sits at the base of Vail Mountain.
 The ski area in Vail is one of the top places to ski in all of North America.